Ecstasy Addiction Treatment in Atlanta, GA

 FAQ about Ecstasy Addiction

-Q: Why is ecstasy referred to as molly?
+Q: Why is ecstasy referred to as Molly?

 A: Molly is short for the word molecular.
 People use this nickname to refer to the power or crystallized form of ecstasy.